dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-10-dynamic-active-directory-groups.md

 ```

 ### UserSearchBase
 You can speed up execution but also limit your Get-ADUser query results by providing an OU for the `UserSearchBase` parameter.
 The script will then only consider users within this OU (recursively).
-This is particularly useful if you move users to an archive OU during offboarding (which is outside the OU you provide in the parameter) and want them automatically removed from your dynamic groups.
+This is particularly useful if you move users to an archive OU during offboarding (which is outside the OU you provide in the parameter) and hence automatically remove them from your dynamic groups.
 ```powershell
 .\Sync-NestedAdGroupMember.ps1 -UserSearchBase "OU=users,DC=contoso,DC=com"
 ```